Kafū, aged forty-one.

 Clear.

-Having completed the draft of my essay *Hanabi*, I transcribed a clean copy.
+Having completed the manuscript for my vignette *Fireworks*, I made a fair copy.

-The proofreading of the printed sheets for Volume Three of the Complete Works was finally nearing completion.
+The proofreading of Volume 3 of my Complete Works neared completion.

 October 23rd.

-At the Thursday Gathering, I conversed with a man from Cochin named Huang Diao.
+At the Thursday gathering, I conversed with a Cochin man named Huang Diao.

-He said that for many years he had researched new methods of mathematics derived from the Eight Trigrams of the I Ching, devised techniques for transcribing the pronunciations of various languages, and had come to Japan to propagate these two arts.
+For many years he had researched new methods of arithmetic based on the Eight Trigrams of the Yi Jing, devised a method for transcribing the pronunciations of various languages, and it was said he had come to Japan to disseminate these two techniques.

-On the return journey, autumn rain fell densely.
+On the return journey, the autumn rain fell thick and steady.

 October 24th.

-I went to the French Bookstore at the corner of Ogawamachi and purchased two or three volumes of Estonié’s novels.
+I arrived at the French Bookstore on Ogawamachi corner and purchased two or three volumes of Estonié’s novels.

 October 25th.